Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 - **You must live in Germany**
     You must have a [place to live in Germany](/guides/find-a-flat-in-berlin).
 You must prove this during your visa interview.
 - **You must have health insurance**
-    All German residents must have [health insurance](/guides/german-health-insurance).
     Many visa applications are rejected because of invalid health insurance.
 See [the health insurance section](/guides/how-to-get-a-german-freelance-visa#step-5-get-health-insurance) below.
 - **You must make enough money**
     You must make enough money to support yourself.
 This means at least enough for your rent and health insurance, plus {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month.[^49]
 - **You must have clients in Germany**